PipeWire/pipewire/doc/tutorial6.md

 our tutorial application.

-When we stop the application, don't forget to destroy all proxies that you created or they will be leaked:
+When we stop the application, don't forget to destroy all proxies that you created.
+Otherwise, they will be leaked:

 ```c
 	/* ... */